Oldcastle Revolt: Revolt

-The rebels' activities failed to remain secret, as the yeomen John Barton and Thomas Burton, acting as the king's spies, revealed and later raided Oldcastle's hiding place.
+The yeomen John Barton and Thomas Burton, acting as the king's spies, revealed and later raided Oldcastle's hiding place.
 On 7 January, Henry issued a decree banning unlawful assemblies, and seditious elements were arrested to prevent them from taking part in the plot.
 Oldcastle realised that his plans were public but decided to pursue his goals of destroying Catholic churches and the houses of the friars, and overthrowing the king, as his supporters had already arrived at the St. Giles' Fields.
 On the night of 9/10 January 1414, Henry gathered his troops at St. John's Priory, Clerkenwell, while sending patrols that would prevent insurgent reinforcements from reaching their main camp.
 The loyalist troops charged the rebels; Oldcastle and several Lollards fled immediately after sighting the king's army.
 Others attempted to counter-attack the enemy at Harringay park but were routed by the numerically superior royalist army.
 On 10 January, trials were set up to determine the fate of the 80 Lollards captured in the aftermath of the battle.
 Charged with treason and heresy, all but one militant were burned at the stake or hanged, and commissions were sent to regions with known Lollard populations, detaining local heretics and rebels regardless of their participation in the revolt.

 Arrests continued as insurgent commanders Walter Blake and Sir Roger Acton were caught and executed, but Oldcastle managed to evade detainment with support of his old friend John ap Harry, who collected rents from his forfeited estates.
-Oldcastle was eventually arrested in the area of Welshpool, Montgomeryshire, while returning from a meeting with Welsh rebel Gruffudd ab Owain Glyndŵr, the father of whom he had fought during the early stages of the Glyndŵr Rising.
-Oldcastle was then escorted to London, where he was brought to the St. Giles's Fields and burned at the stake on 14 December 1417.
+Oldcastle was eventually arrested in the area of Welshpool, was then escorted to London, where he was brought to the St. Giles's Fields and burned at the stake on 14 December 1417.